-Revision in the outlook assigned to bank facilities of Harrisons Malayalam Limited (HML) considers the challenging business environment for tea segment owing to continuing lower tea prices against cost of production and inadequate compensation from its rubber division, as was witnessed in FY24, which could keep its debt metrics stressed.
+However, CARE Ratings Limited (CARE Ratings) takes note of challenging business environment for tea segment owing to lower tea prices against high cost of production and expectation of lower production in rubber division, which could keep its debt metrics stressed.
 Though the tea segment has largely been loss incurring segment for the company, it had been compensated by profits in the rubber segment.
 While rubber prices are on an increasing trend, there is uncertainty over rubber production levels, which may put strain on the company's liquidity.

-In FY24, the company's performance was negatively impacted due to decline in realisation in the tea segment, and lower rubber cropping due to erratic monsoon, which impacted the company's overall profitability.
 Ratings are also constrained by operations being exposed to vagaries of nature and global demand-supply dynamics, volatile commodity prices, and increasing labour costs with operations being labour-intensive.
-CARE Ratings Limited (CARE Ratings) believes that the company's ability to generate higher revenues and profitability depends on recovery in rubber cropping and sustenance of increased rubber prices, which are key monitorable.
+CARE Ratings believes that the company's ability to generate higher revenues and profitability depends on recovery in rubber cropping and sustenance of increased rubber prices, which are key monitorable.